 Jody Liegeois (920) 826-2010

-The last day to vote an absentee ballot in the clerk’s office is: Friday, November 4, 2022 at 5 p.m.
+The last day to vote an absentee ballot in the clerk’s office is Friday, August 7, 2020 at 5 p.m.

 No in-person absentee voting may occur on the day before the election.
-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on Tuesday, November 8, 2022.
+Extended in-person absentee voting hours may be available by appointment.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place before the polls close on August 11, 2020.
 Any ballots received after the polls close will not be counted.